AjinkyaSambare/MatchPrediction/readme.md

 ```

 **Key Actions**:
-- Splits the data into training and testing sets.
+* Splits the data into training and testing sets
-- Defines a grid of parameters to find the optimal settings.
+* Defines a grid of parameters to find the optimal settings
-- Trains the model and evaluates its accuracy on the test set.
+* Trains the model and evaluates its accuracy on the test set

----

-### 4. Save the Model
+#### 4. Save the Model

 This function saves the trained model along with its metadata for later use in making predictions.